-For the twelve-month periods ended December 31, 2021, 2020 and 2019, the Company did not have any unrecognized tax positions and thus, no interest and penalties related to unrecognized tax positions were recorded.
+For the twelve-month periods ended December 31, 2022, 2021 and 2020, the Company did not have any unrecognized tax positions and thus, no interest and penalties related to unrecognized tax positions were recorded.
 In addition, the Company does not expect that the amount of unrecognized tax benefits will change significantly within the next twelve-month months.

-NOTE 19:- FINANCIAL INSTRUMENTS AND RISK MANAGEMENT
+NOTE 18:- FINANCIAL INSTRUMENTS AND RISK MANAGEMENT

-The Company's financial instruments at December 31, 2021 and 2020, consisted of cash and cash equivalents, bank deposits, trade and other accounts receivable, other current assets, short-term credit provided by financial instruments, and trade and other payables.
-The carrying amounts of all the aforementioned financial instruments, at face value or cost-plus accrued interest, approximate fair value due to the short maturity of these instruments linked to the Israeli central bank rate.
+The Company's financial instruments at December 31, 2022 and 2021, consisted of cash and cash equivalents, bank deposits, trade and other accounts receivable, other current assets, long-term loans provided by financial institutions, and trade and other payables.
+The carrying amounts of the financial instruments, approximate fair value due to either short maturity or in the case of long-term loans, bearing variable interest.

-These Consolidated Financial Statements do not include any nonrecurring fair value measurements relating to assets and liabilities for which the Company has adopted the provisions of ASC Topic 870
+These Consolidated Financial Statements do not include any nonrecurring fair value measurements relating to assets and liabilities for which the Company has adopted the provisions of ASC Topic 820.

-NOTE 20:- RELATED PARTY BALANCES AND TRANSACTIONS
+NOTE 19:- RELATED PARTY BALANCES AND TRANSACTIONS

-Nistec, the controlling shareholder of the Company, is also a customer of the Company.
-The Company sells products to Nistec, pays management fees to Nistec, purchases certain services from Nistec and shares certain expenses with Nistec, for services that it acquires jointly with Nistec.
-The Company's transactions with Nistec were carried out on an arm's-length basis.
+Nistee, the controlling shareholder of the Company, is also a customer of the Company.
+The Company sells products to Nistee, pays management fees to Nistee, purchases certain services from Nistee and shares certain expenses with Nistee, for services that it acquires jointly with Nistee.
+The Company's transactions with Nistee were carried out on an arm's-length basis.

+a.
 Balances with related parties:

-Decem December 31,
+Decembe December 31,

-2021 2020
+2022 2021

-Trade accounts receivable 289 92
+Trade accounts receivable 151 289

-Trade accounts payable 34 61
+Trade accounts payable 30 34

+b.
 Transactions with related parties:

-Ye Year ended December 31,
+Year ended December 31,

-2021 2020 2019
+2022 2021 2020

-Revenues 682 514 226
+Revenues 618 682 514

-Purchases, general and administrative expenses 334 314 323
+Purchases, general and administrative expenses 433 334 314

-Interest on loans from controlling shareholder - 102 121
+Interest on loans from controlling shareholder - - 102

-NOTE 20:- RELATED PARTY BALANCES AND TRANSACTIONS (CONT.)
+NOTE 19:- RELATED PARTY BALANCES AND TRANSACTIONS (CONT.)